Ava:

 Zebulon:

-It led us both the the airwaves, that was a blessing.
+It led us both to the airwaves at least, that was a blessing.
 I feel it’s where we truly belonged.